amethyst/amethyst/README.md

 ## Principles

-Those principles are what make amethyst unique and a leader in the world of game engines.
+Those principles are what make amethyst unique and competitive in the world of game engines.

 * Massively parallel architecture.
 * Powered by a correct [Entity Component System][ecs] model.